canwang217/TC-SRF-AMP/README.md

 TC-SRF-AMP generates peptides in a compressed ESM-2 semantic latent space.
 A peptide sequence is encoded by ESM-2 and compressed into latent tokens.
 Rectified flow matching learns a vector field between Gaussian noise and the compressed peptide latent.
 During generation, the learned vector field is integrated under text control, then decompressed and decoded back into an amino-acid sequence.

-Text conditioning follows the PDF-style route:
+Text conditioning follows the TC-SRF-AMP route:

 - SciBERT encodes the prompt.
 - A token projector produces token-level condition `T_c`.